-If you’ve collected Depression glass in the past, you’ve probably run across junior dinner sets in the Cherry Blossom, Doric, and Pansy (example is shown here), Diana, or Homespun patterns in antique shops or at glass shows.
+If you’ve collected Depression glass in the past, you’ve probably run across junior dinner sets in the Cherry Blossom, Doric, Pansy (an example is shown above), Diana, or Homespun patterns in antique shops or at glass shows.
 Jeannette Glass Company manufactured these toy dishes during the 1930s and early 1940s to look very much like the full-sized versions already being marketed for family use.

 Collecting entire sets of these miniature dinnerware pieces makes an excellent addition to a Depression glass collection, or they can stand nicely on their own.
 But, they can be expensive and aren’t as easy to find as some other child-size sets.

 If you don’t think you can afford to collect the older toy dishes, there are some really cute reproductions made during the past 20 years that might be found more affordably at flea markets today.
 Some of them do look a lot like older Depression-era glass, however.
 It’s wise to examine pieces for clues about age and do a bit of research about reproductions before assuming all glass children’s dishes are old.

 Akro Agate primarily made glass marbles until the end of the Great Depression when the company began to include children’s dishes in their production lines.
 While they weren’t successful at first, by the mid-1940s when war efforts made other raw materials hard to get and cheap imports difficult to obtain, Akro Agate’s toy glass dinnerware sets ranging from seven to 28 pieces were extremely popular with consumers.
 Complete sets in the original box are prized by collectors today.

 Many of these miniature dishes made by Akro had a Deco influence with angular molds and stacked designs.
 They were produced mainly of slag glass, but some traditional Depression glass colors like cobalt blue and teal green can also be found.